aryamanarora/cs50/README.md

 # CS50

-These are my programming examples for CS50, a programmin course offered by Harvard.
+These are my programming examples for CS50, a programming course offered by Harvard.
 -aryamanarora